 The Spa and Recreational Facilities: On the Mezzanine level overlooking the lobby, there is small gym facility.
 The gym has a handful of treadmills, elliptical machines, a stair climber and a weight unit.
 There are also two small rooms for massage treatments, which can be arranged through the staff.
 Cold bottles are water available to cool down after your workout.

-The Rooms: The rooms at the Hermitage Hotel Nashville, like the hotel itself, are in the Beaux-arts style with Renaissance accents.
-Despite being over 100 years old, the rooms at the Hermitage Hotel feel very spacious and contemporary (and have obviously been recently renovated).
+The Rooms: The rooms at the hotel, like the hotel itself, are in the Beaux-arts style with Renaissance accents.
+Despite being over 100 years old, the rooms feel very spacious and contemporary (and have obviously been recently renovated).
 A king bed dominates the room, along with a desk, sitting area and nightcap valet.
 A large closet can be found in the entryway.

 The Bed: Our room came furnished with a large king bed.
 The mattress was perfect – not to firm, but not too soft.